 What cover reminds you of autumn?

-I’ve only just finished it, but The Wonder by Emma Donoghue really struck me as being quite autumnal.
-Even the contents deal a lot with the harvest and food.
+The Wonder by Emma Donoghue really struck me as being quite autumnal.
+Even the contents deal a lot with the harvest and food, big themes in autumn.

 October brings Halloween.
 What is your favourite horror or Halloween book?
 What’s your fave horror/Halloween film?